 The Ilmar (plural) or Ilmarin (singular, descriptive) go by many names: savages, barbarians, wild humans.
-Given their propensity for nakedness, and for living in the wild, they are viewed by most civilized people as more animal than human.
+Given their propensity for nakedness and for living in the wild, they are viewed by most civilized races as closer to animal than human.
 This view is perpetuated by the little that is known of their culture.
-Ilmar are often forced into wars and labor camps, or, ostracized by society, become beggars and prostitutes.
-Believed to be sexually promiscuous, Ilmarin women are often raped or taken as sex slaves.
-A lucky few become wives, adopting local customs, while keeping their heritage secret.
+Ilmar are often forced into wars and labor camps or, ostracized by society, become beggars and prostitutes.
+Believed to be sexually promiscuous, Ilmarin women are raped or taken as sex slaves.
+A lucky few become wives, adopting local customs, while keeping their heritage a secret.

-Isolated for millennia between rugged hills, mountains, and sub-tropical / temperate forests, where food is often scarce, the Ilmar have developed lean, muscular physiques.
-Once subsumed into other cultures, however, they can be difficult to distinguish from other humans, aside from a coppery complexion and light-colored, translucent eyes.
-While their homeland is known for its ideal climate, Ilmar tend to be more resistant to temperature changes, and to physical hazards like brambles, thorns and rocks.
-Unfamiliar with shoes, the soles of their feet can be as tough as leather.
-Beyond the most extreme conditions, Ilmar find most fabrics unbearable, which may be ascribed to a hyper-sensitive sense of touch.
+Isolated from the rest of Aenya between the sub-tropical forests / temperate forests / plains of the Wildwood to the south, and the Ukko Mountains bordering the north, Ilmarin society has remained unchanged for millennia.
+With food supply often scarce, the Ilmar developed lean, muscular physiques.
+Subsumed into other cultures, they can be difficult to distinguish from others aside from their coppery complexion and lightly colored, translucent eyes.
+While their homeland is known for its ideal climate, the Ilmar are more resilient to temperature changes.
+Additionally, the soles of their feet can be as tough as boiled leather and can more easily endure physical hazards like brambles, thorns, and rocks.
+Beyond the most extreme conditions, the Ilmar abstain from clothing, finding the feel of most textiles unbearable.
+This can be ascribed to their hyper-delicate sense of touch.

-For some natural philosophers, Ilmar are not human, but an early ancestor.
-While this view is heavily contested, it is true that they harken to the days of the proto-human, when technology was limited to building fires and to using simple tools of wood and stone.
-According to an inscription found within a Septheran ruin, the earliest word for human was ‘ilma,’ which the Ilmar use to denote their species, as they do not identify themselves as a separate social group.
+The Ilmar harken to the days of the proto-human, when technology was limited to the building of fire and to the use of simple tools of wood and stone.
+According to an inscription found within a Septheran ruin, the earliest word for human was ilma, which the Ilmar use to denote their species, since they do not identify themselves separately from other human societies.

-For one hundred thousand to one million years, the proto-human lived peaceably, subsisting off hunting and gathering and basic agriculture.
-It can be said that, during this epoch, the whole of the human species lived as the Ilmar do.
+For one hundred thousand to one million years, the proto-human lived peaceably, subsisting on hunting, gathering, and basic agriculture.
+During this epoch, the whole of the human species lived as the Ilmar did.
 With the arrival of the Septhera c.
-10,000 BGM (Before the Greater Moon) came the beginnings of a new age.
-Finding the dominant surface-dwelling species defenseless, the reptilian invaders conquered the planet with ease, enslaving all of humanity, save for a small population hidden between the Ukko Mountains and the Wildwood.
-There, the proto-human continued to thrive, oblivious to the changes occurring beyond his borders.
-It was not until 5 BGM that the people of the Ukko river valley were discovered by a Zo researcher named Kjus, who became so enamored by their simple way of life, that he abandoned his own society to become one of them.
-He named the people ‘Ilmar,’ based on his anthropological studies, and the land ‘Ilmarinen’ after them, and the flower of orange and violet that grew in abundance there the ‘ilm.’
-For the remainder of his life, Kjus proceeded to teach the Ilmar of science, history, philosophy and medicine, but made certain not to pollute their culture with the excesses of his own civilization.
-To protect the knowledge of the Zo, he built a monastery high in the mountains, and before his death, founded the Order of Alashiya, known also as the Keepers.
+10,000 BGM (Before the Greater Moon) came human subjugation and later, technological advancement.
+Finding the dominant surface-dwelling species defenseless, the reptilian invaders conquered the planet with ease, enslaving all humanity, save for a small population hidden within the valleys of Ilmarinen.
+There, the proto-human continued to thrive, oblivious to the changes occurring beyond its borders.
+It was not until 5 BGM that the people of the Ukko Mountains were discovered by Kjus, a Zo researcher.
+Kjus became enamored by the Ilmar’s simple way of life, abandoning civilization to live as a native.
+He named the land Ilmarinen, and the flower of orange and violet that grew in abundance there, the ilm.
+For the remainder of his life, Kjus proceeded to teach the Ilmar what he knew of science, history, philosophy, and medicine, but made certain to not contaminate their culture with the excesses of his own civilization.
+To protect the knowledge of the Zo, he built a monastery high in the Ukko Mountains, and before his death, founded the Order of Alashiya, colloquially known as the Keepers.

 CULTURE AND SOCIETY:

-The Ilmar lack many technologies, but are skilled wood-smiths and clay workers.
-Their artifacts include elaborately carved farming tools, throwing spears, atlatls, and pottery.
-They also excel in the shaping of trees to produce living homes.
-Camphor and oak are hollowed to make bedrooms, though most activities, including cooking, eating, and grooming, is practiced outdoors.
-As they are without any concept of crime, the Ilmar do not have doors, though partitions include curtains of bead or bone.
+The Ilmar are skilled wood-smiths and clay workers.
+Their artifacts include elaborately carved farming tools, throwing spears, atlatls, bows, farming utensils, and pottery.
+They excel in the shaping of trees to produce homes, hollowing the boles of camphor and oak for their living spaces, though most activities, including cooking, eating, grooming, and sleeping, is practiced outdoors.
+As they are without any concept of crime, the Ilmar rarely use doors, partitioning rooms using curtains of shell and bone.

 LANGUAGE AND CUSTOM:

-To foreign ears, the Ilmarin language sounds hard and clipped, as they will use conjoined consonances.
+To foreign ears, the Ilmarin language may sound hard and clipped, as vowel sounds are often unused.
 Common names include Xandr, Baldr, Heimdl, and Borz.
 Female names typically avoid the conjoined consonant, ending in ‘a’.
 Examples are Thelana, Aliaa and Anja.

 For the Ilmar, all life is sacred, from the smallest insect to the greatest camphor tree.
 They make no distinction between human or sentient life and animal or non-sentient (plant) life.
-All are part of a singular essence known as the Mother Goddess, or Alashiya.
-The goddess is thought to exist in all things, even non-living matter, in the wind, in sunlight and in the earth.
+All are part of a singular essence known as the Mother Goddess, Alashiya, or Zoë.
+The goddess exists in all things, even in non-living matter: in the wind, in sunlight, and in the earth.
 Alashiya is never seen or heard, but can be sensed through the skin.

 The Ilmar do not consider dreams separate from reality.
 Each and every dream is a literal experience.
-By grinding the ilm flower into a fine powder and drinking it, ritual leaders embark upon purposeful dream journeys.
-In this way, it is believed, they can traverse time and space, other dimensions, and realms beyond death.
+By grinding the ilm flower into a fine powder and drinking it, the High Priestess, as well as other seekers, embark upon dream journeys.
+In this way, a chosen few can traverse time, space, other dimensions, and realms beyond death.

 In death, the Ilmar become one with Alashiya, as they were before birth.
-The body is marked by a cairn close to home, typically under a tree, which is absorbed into the soil to become new life.
-Due to limited nutrition and a lack of medicine, the average lifespan for an Ilmarin is sixty years.
+The body is marked by a cairn close to home, typically under a tree, which is absorbed into the soil to sprout new life.
+Due to limited nutrition and a lack of medicine, the average lifespan for the Ilmar is forty years.